annibalvasconcellos/tidy_data/CodeBook.md

 * y_train.txt - activities related to each measurement
 * subject_train.txt - subjects for each measurement

-Description files shoulbe be located in the working directory, and "test" and "train" files in the corresponding subdirectories
+Description files shoul be be located in the working directory, and "test" and "train" files in the corresponding subdirectories

 ## Processing stages